ganfeng1964/Analytical-Chemistry-Book/README.md

 ## Preface

-This is personal project that focus on writing a book on Analytical Chemistry in English.
+This is a personal project that focus on writing a book on Analytical Chemistry in English.
 The reasons are as followings:

 1. I have been learning English for many many .... years, but I always struggle to write good enough English stuffs.